 EasyEDA has added a new tool Solid Region for PCB design

+This is a very useful, quick way to connect Pads.
 You can draw a Solid Region to include all of these pads with same net name, then set the region to the same net name as the pads.
 It is like Copper Area but easier to use for small areas.
-To use Solid Region like this, set the Type attribute (in the right hand Properties panel) to Solid,
+To use Solid Region like this, set the Type attribute (in the right hand Properties panel) to Solid.

 The Solid Region can also be used to create a cutout in a copper area.